svdimchenko/pydantic-glue/README.md

 pydantic-glue -f example.py -c Foo -o example.json -l
 ```

+If your Pydantic models use field aliases but you prefer to display the field names in the JSON schema, you can enable this behavior by using the `--schema-by-name` flag.

 ## Override the type for the AWS Glue Schema

 Wherever there is a `type` key in the input JSON Schema, an additional key `glue_type` may be